Engee documentation

 Conclusion

-Thus, we have looked at which functions can be used to analyse the time and frequency characteristics of RLC circuits.
+Thus, we have considered which functions can be used to analyze the time and frequency characteristics of RLC circuits.